-To be consistent with advisory opinion AO 07-07, the Ethics Act does not permit a legislator or a legislative employee to publish, as part of a political election campaign communication on the Internet or elsewhere, an address or electronic link to an Internet website created or maintained with legislative resources if the website contains the legislator's contact information.
+The Ethics Act does not permit a legislator or a legislative employee to publish, as part of a political election campaign communication on the Internet or elsewhere, an address or electronic link to an Internet website created or maintained with legislative resources if the website contains the legislator's contact information.
 Reference advisory opinion AO 12-04.

-May a legislator hold a press conference in the legislative office to announce his or her candidacy?
+May a legislator hold a press conference in the legislative office to announce their candidacy?